impress/impress.js/GettingStarted.md

 To enter it, press P.

 ## [Goto](/src/plugins/goto/README.md)
-This plugin allows you to directly go to a certain step, by either passing in a number or the id of the step you'd like to go to.
+This plugin allows you to directly go to a certain step by either passing in a number or the ID of the step you'd like to go to.

 ## [Progress](/src/plugins/progress/README.md)
 This plugin, as its name implies, displays the progress in your presentation.

 ## [Blackout](/src/plugins/blackout/blackout.js)
-This plugin hides the screen, if you press B, which is handy in a lot of situations.
+This plugin hides the screen when you press B, which is handy in many situations.

 ## Other plugins
 You may find the other plugins [here](/src/plugins/).
 It certainly helps if you familiarise yourself with the plugins.

 # Thank you for reading this
-If you want to know more, you can always ready the [DOCUMENTATION](DOCUMENTATION.md) or, even better, read the Source Code and try to understand how it works!
+If you want to know more, you can always read the [DOCUMENTATION](DOCUMENTATION.md) or, even better, read the Source Code and try to understand how it works!